Devon Fire Hall, 9 Columbia Avenue West. Ph. 780-987-3718 (in an emergency call 911)

 Today, The Devon Fire Department is a well trained group of approximately 35 dedicated volunteers - men and women who provide fire protection, rescue and education to the residents of Devon and the County of Parkland (District 1).

 In the event of an emergency beyond our capabilities we have mutual aid agreements with other Parkland districts and the County of Leduc.
-Although there are no set “open” hours, the fire hall is usually open on Saturdays between 9:00 and 11:00.
-Call first to be sure.

 Please check the Alberta Fire Bans website for current fire ban status.

 Backyard fire pits are permitted in Devon, and residents do not require a permit, provided that the backyard fire pit meets the safety standards outlined in this brochure: Fire Pits in Devon

 Fire hazard ratings let our residents and stakeholders know how quickly and easily a fire may start during the current weather conditions for the Town of Devon.

 When a Fire Advisory, Fire Restriction or Fire Ban is in effect we will endeavor to inform our residents of the change through our various communication channels.

 Normal burning rules apply.
 See our Fire Services Bylaw here.

 Fires are allowed, but Fire Permits may be restricted.
 This level is a warning that they may be restricted if the situation doesn’t improve.